 - Annual mileage

 - Insurance history

-Keeping this in mind, in the Insurance Information Institute’s latest report in 2017, the U.S. average for comprehensive coverage was just under $160 a year.
+Keeping this in mind, in the Insurance Information Institute’s latest report in 2018, the U.S. average for comprehensive coverage was just under $168 per year.
 What you pay could be more or less, depending on the above variables.

 Most insurance companies offer multiple payment options.
 You can opt to either pay your premium all at once, quarterly or monthly.
 Many insurance companies offer a discount if you pay it all at once.

 Do I need comprehensive insurance?

 It depends.
 Each state has a minimum amount of coverage you will need to carry, but comprehensive coverage is not one of them.
 Even though your state does not legally require this coverage, your finance company will want you to have it.
 Since your finance company technically owns your vehicle until it is paid off, it will want to protect its investment from damage.

 Even if your vehicle is not financed, consider the following questions before dropping comprehensive from your policy:

 - Is there a lot of wildlife in your area?